MicrosoftDocs/partner-rest/partner-rest/develop/rest-urls.md

 ---
-title: Partner API URLs
+title: Partner API REST URLs
-description: Partner Center is available in different countries and regions around the world.
-Some versions of Partner Center might require different end points for your apps to work correctly. ms.date: 02/11/2019 ms.localizationpriority: medium
+description: REST endpoints for accessing the  Microsoft Partner API. ms.date: 02/22/2019 ms.localizationpriority: medium
 ---

-# Partner REST URLs
+# Partner API REST URLs

 The following table describes the base URLs to use with the different versions of Partner API: